 Zamak is zinc-based alloys generally composed of a blend of zinc, aluminum, magnesium, and copper.
+It is known for its many advantages, including:

 CNC zamak machining involves using different grades of alloys, each with specific properties and advantages.